The secrets of Champagne Billecart-Salmon

 As their labels proudly state, the House dates back to 1818, created by Nicolas-François Billecart.
 It’s still family-owned, one of the few prestige Champagne houses to remain so.
 Now the sixth generation, François and Antoine Roland-Billecart, are in charge.

 The goal of the House style is finesse and balance, determined by chief winemaker François Domi these last 30 years.

 Rigorous quality is at every stage in the already lengthy and costly Champagne process, and that begins in the vineyard.
 You can’t make great wine from inferior grapes!

-Billecart owns 30 hectares of vineyards, including the amazing Le Clos Saint Hilaire (of which more later).
+Billecart owns 30 hectares of vineyards, including the fantastic Le Clos Saint Hilaire (of which more later).
 It also sources a further 140 hectares of grapes from 35 different sites.
 All of those are Grand Cru or Premier Cru quality.
-Pinot Noir comes from the Montagne de Reims; Chardonnay is from the Côtes de Blancs and the Pinot Meunier from the Marne Valley.
+Pinot Noir comes from the Montagne de Reims; Chardonnay is from the Côtes des Blancs and the Pinot Meunier from the Marne Valley.